eternalsad/rsschool-cv-ol/cv.md

 #### Experience
     No real industrial code experience besides Javascript Course from HTMLacademy which I started recently, homeworks and university project
 	to which I did small contribution and I do not want to take credit for.

+#### Education
+1. Data Structures and Algorhitms (University lectures + MIT 6.006)
+2. Object Oriented programming on Java

+#### English
+    I have studied English in High School, passed IELTS with score of 7 out of 9.